-> Online registration for the USC Payment Plan must be done in accordance with the USC Payment Plan Schedule on your payment plan account.
+Online registration for the USC Payment Plan must be done in accordance with the USC Payment Plan Schedule on your payment plan account.
 Late fees will be assessed as indicated.
 If you are ineligible to participate, the USC Payment Plan system will not allow you to register for the current Payment Plan term.
 A one-time $50 fee per payment plan enrollment is due when registering for each payment plan.
-The first installment (one of five) is due at the time of enrollment.
+The first installment (one of five for regular plans or one of four for trimester student plans) is due at the time of enrollment.
 Enrollment will not be complete without first paying the $50 enrollment fee and the first installment when prompted to do so.

 The USC Payment Plan is the responsibility of the student.
 Any guest access is at the pleasure of the student for convenience but the responsibility of the plan still lies with the student.
 By authorizing a payment plan guest, the student is authorizing USC to discuss details of the payment plan and the student account balance with these guests.

-Payments for the USC Payment Plan are done online in one of the following choices:
+Payments for the USC Payment Plan are processed as follows:

-- Payment by Electronic Check (ACH) by selecting the Auto Payment feature in the USC Payment Plan secure system and payments will be automatically charged according to the USC Payment Plan Schedule
+- Automatic monthly payment by Electronic Check (ACH) as set up in the USC Payment Plan secure system.
+Payments will be automatically charged according to the USC Payment Plan Schedule.

 *Note: Stored information can be changed by you or a designated guest as often as you like as long as the changes are done prior to the payment due date on your USC Payment Plan Schedule.

-Payments must be received in U.S. dollars by the 1st of every month either by manual online payment entry or by establishing an automatic payment in the USC Payment Plan system.
+Payments must be received in U.S. dollars by the 3rd of every month either by establishing an automatic ACH payment in the USC Payment Plan system.

 A returned item fee of $25 will be charged on your student account for any ACH transfer returned by the bank.